notadeejay/rbc-training/data/Week 3 Day 1/02__Psuedo Selectors__Reading.md

 #### ::selection

-This allows you to customize how your page appears when someone highlights text from it.
+This allows you to customize how your page appears when someone highlights text on it.

 ```css
   p::selection {